'Gone Girl' actress Lisa Banes dies 10 days after hit-and-run | ExBulletin

+Gone Girl actress Lisa Banes has died 10 days after being injured by a hit and run driver in New York City.

-NEW YORK (AP) Actor in Gone Girl Lisa Banes died 10 days after being injured in a hit and run crash in New York City, police said.
+NEW YORK – Gone Girl actress Lisa Banes has died 10 days after being injured by a hit and run driver in New York City, police said.

-Banes, 65, who was hit by a scooter or motorbike while crossing a street on June 4, died at Mount Sinai Morningside Hospital on Monday, a spokesperson for the police department said.
+Banes, 65, who was hit by a scooter or motorbike while crossing a street on June 4, died at Mount Sinai Morningside Hospital on Monday, a police department spokesperson said.
+The driver did not stop, police said.

 Banes has appeared in numerous TV shows and movies, including Gone Girl in 2014 and Cocktail with Tom Cruise in 1988.
 On TV, she has played roles in Nashville, Madam Secretary, Masters of Sex, and NCIS.